GoogleCloudPlatform/anthos-service-mesh-samples/demos/asm-mcp-multi-clusters/instructions/en.md

 ## Overview

-This lab shows you how to run distributed services on multiple Google Kubernetes Engine (GKE) clusters in Google Cloud Platform (GCP) using Anthos Service Mesh (ASM).
-ASM is Google’s fully managed Istio-compliant service mesh, which ultimately unburdens your operations and development teams.
+This lab shows you how to run distributed services on multiple Google Kubernetes Engine (GKE) clusters in Google Cloud Platform (GCP) using Anthos Service Mesh.
+Anthos Service Mesh is Google’s fully managed Istio-compliant service mesh, which ultimately unburdens your operations and development teams.

 You will perform the following steps:
-- Install the Anthos Service Mesh (ASM) Managed Control Plane (MCP).
+- Install Anthos Service Mesh Managed Control Plane.
 - Deploy Bank of Anthos, a sample app comprised of 6 stateless services and 2 databases, into your mesh.
 - Deploy an Ingress Gateway to allow ingress to Bank of Anthos through a public IP address.
 - See in action distributed services across two clusters.
-- Understand the value of the two features Managed Control Plane and Managed Data Plane
 - Use Google Cloud's Multi Cluster Ingress controller to load balance ingress across clusters.
+- Understand the value of the two Anthos Service Mesh features: Managed Control Plane and Managed Data Plane.
+- Enforce policy constraints to improve your security posture with your clusters and your mesh with Policy Controller, a component of Anthos Config Management.
 - Explore the Google Cloud Console (UI) to view health and performance of your services in your mesh.
-- Enforce policies (sidecar proxies injection + `STRICT` mTLS) to improve your security posture with your clusters and your mesh with Policy Controller, a component of Anthos Config Management.
+- Define SLO, generate fault injections and SLO burn rate alerts

 ![Architecture](./img/architecture.png)